jussiheinonen/WhoCanIVoteFor/README.md

 Deployments are triggered by Circle CI.
 Take a look at `.circleci/config.yml` to see details of the deployment workflow.

 To increase the number of EC2 instances for an environment (e.g. during busy times around elections) increase the `min-size`, `max-size` and `desired-capacity` variables found in the `code_deploy` jobs in the `config.yml` file.
+For further details, see notes about scaling [scaling](/docs/troubleshooting.md#scaling).